 According to Rivals, the Hokies finished No. 22 nationally behind FSU (No. 11) and Clemson (No. 14) in the ACC.
 AGAIN, DISCLAIMER: YOU CAN READ THE REST OF THIS VERBOSE AND WORD-HEAVY MONSTROSITY OF A PARAGRAPH UNTIL YOUR EYES BLEED, OR JUST READ THE CHART BELOW.
 YOUR CHOICE.
 A year ago they finished exactly No. 22 also, behind FSU, Miami and Clemson in that order.
 In 2011 Tech was No. 33 behind FSU, Clemson, North Carolina and UVA.
 In 2010 the Hokies finished No. 23 behind FSU, Miami and Clemson (see a theme developing here?).
 Back in 2009 the Hokies finished No. 23 behind FSU, UNC and Miami.
 In 2008, Tech was all the way up at No. 18 behind Miami, FSU and Clemson.
 Going back to 2007, Tech finished No. 29 behind Clemson, UNC, Georgia Tech, Miami, FSU and UVA.
 The 2006 class ranked No. 32 behind FSU, Miami, Clemson, Maryland and UNC.
 Tech's 2005 recruiting class finished No. 14 behind FSU and Miami (glass ceiling anyone?).
 In 2004, the Hokies ranked No. 56 behind FSU, Miami, Maryland, UNC and Boston College, their worst ranking by any site in the recruiting site era.
 All the way back in 2003, Tech finished No. 27 nationally, and since they were not a part of the ACC yet (although Rivals insists on including them in the ACC rankings for both 2002 and 2003), I will not list their rank among those teams.
 Finally, in 2002, the Hokies finished No. 45 nationally.
 So the Hokies have been ranked higher than their 2013 ranking twice by Rivals (No. 14 in 2005 and No. 18 in 2008), and sit just below their average class ranking since Rivals' inception in 2002 (not including this year's class) of 26.8.

 On a side note, Rivals CRIMINALLY underrated the Hokies 2007 class (a class that produced, to name a few, Tyrod Taylor, Danny Coale, Darren Evans, Blake DeChristopher, Jaymes Brooks, Davon Morgan, Barquell Rivers, Josh Oglesby, Chris Drager, Greg Nosal, Cris Hill and yes, even one Alonzo Tweedy).
-That class probably had more to do with Rivals declaring in 2011 with this article that since their inception, Virginia Tech had the greatest positive differential in terms of winning percentage compared to their average recruiting rank, than any class other than maybe the 2008 one.
+That class, probably more than any class other than maybe 2008, had more to do with Rivals declaring in 2011, with this article, that since their inception, Virginia Tech had the greatest positive differential in terms of winning percentage compared to their average recruiting rank.

 |Year||Rivals Final National Recruiting Rank||ACC Schools That Finished Higher (in order)|